-Checking in: Schgaguler Hotel
+Checking In: Schgaguler Hotel

 Upon arrival, we’re immediately taken by the simplicity of the interiors.
 Rich tones are set against the smooth resin flooring; bespoke chestnut carpentry creates a clean backdrop for Martin Schgaguler’s wondrous landscape photographs, and linen and felt accents — set against designer furnishings that are worthy of a nod from even the most fastidious design buff — create a casual sense of luxury.
 Behind the monolithic concierge desk, the front-of-house greets us with a smile, before we’re whisked away into the hotel’s bar for afternoon aperitivos and homemade apfelstrudel.